 Typical Behavior & Temperament

 Brahma fowl species are an excellent choice for chicken enthusiasts looking more for personality than eggs in their flock.
-Brahmas are incredibly intelligent, calm, sweet, with a laid-back disposition.
+Brahmas are incredibly intelligent, calm, and sweet, with a laid-back disposition.

 Appearance & Varieties